 1. Does God Hear Our Prayers?

-But that typically is not what is really being asked, because if one believes in God then one typically believes in answered prayer.
+But that typically is not what is really being asked when we come across this question, because if one believes in the Lord as God then one typically believes in answered prayer.

-The heart of the question is not whether God hears our prayers and answers them but does God answer MY prayers.
+The heart of this question is not whether God hears and answers prayer but does God answer MY prayers in the way I request.
+Is God’s response what WE want it to be?

-You see, when we pray we often have a specific answer we hope to receive.
+You see, when we pray we often have a specific answer in our own hearts we hope to receive.
 Not always, but often.

 If we are praying for a relationship, we have a certain result we are looking for.

-So the heart of this question is not whether or not God hears our prayers and answer them but does He give us the answer WE desire.
+So the heart of this question is not whether or not God hears our prayers and answers them but does He give us the answer WE desire.

-But let’s break this down further so we can get an understanding of how God answers prayers specifically.
+But let’s break this down further in the upcoming questions so we can get an understanding of how God answers prayers specifically.

 2. How Does God View Prayer?

-At the core, prayer is a conversation we have with God.
+At the core, prayer time is a conversation we have with God.

-So many times we have been taught that prayer is a petition but it is (or at least SHOULD be) far more than that.
+So many times we have been taught that prayer is a petition in time of need but it is (or at least SHOULD be) far more than that.
+It should be a time in God’s presence, listening as well as speaking.

-As believers in Jesus, we are in relationship with God.
-Prayer is how we engage in that relationship, the same way conversation is how we foster relationship with other people.
+As believers in Yeshua, we are in a relationship with our loving heavenly Father who created us for just that reason; relationship.
+Prayer is how we engage in that relationship, the same way conversation is how we foster relationships with other people.

 How would our earthly relationships be if our only communication was asking for things?